 There’s a case to be made for forcing people to make better decisions.
 Economists and psychologists have shown over and over that we do a lousy job making decisions about risk.
 Some of us worry about flying in airplanes but think nothing of driving on a busy highway, which is objectively more likely to cause injury or death.
 Just as we protect consumers from the risks of unpasteurized milk, the ACA doesn’t let consumers buy health insurance that exposes them to the risk of bankruptcy.

 We are also protecting providers with the OOPM.
 Consumers whose medical bills put them in bankruptcy, or at risk of it, typically pay less than they owe.
 Health care providers like hospitals write off massive amounts of unpaid bills every year.
-These losses will drop like a rock if everyone is insured with a plan with an ACA OOPM.
+These losses will drop significantly if everyone is insured with a plan with an ACA OOPM.

 But many people won’t feel “covered” with a health care plan that carries a $5,000 deductible.
 They will be writing a sizeable monthly check to an insurer in exchange for, well, not much.
 Or so they’ll feel.